Frequently Asked Questions

-We earn top ratings from Charity Navigator (4 stars) and the American Institute of Philanthropy (A grade).
-We are a Better Business Bureau sealholder and GuideStar Exchange silver participant, and are proud to be a founding member of InterAction and meet all their membership standards for accountability, transparency and effectiveness.
+We earn high ratings from Charity Navigator (3 stars) and the American Institute of Philanthropy.
+We are a Better Business Bureau and America’s Best Charities seal-holder and GuideStar Exchange Platinum participant, and are proud to be a founding member of InterAction and meet all their membership standards for accountability, transparency and effectiveness.
 We hold consultative status with the United Nations Economic and Social Council (ECOSOC).

 Rather than simply being another relief organization, The Hunger Project was created as a strategic organization.
 Over the years, The Hunger Project has reinvented itself time and again to meet each challenge along the path of ending hunger.
 Learn more.

 Find out how you can become a member of our global team committed to the sustainable end of world hunger.
 Visit our careers page.

 The Hunger Project is a participant of the UN Global Compact, the world’s largest corporate sustainability initiative.
 With nearly 12,000 business and non-business participants in over 170 countries, the UN Global Compact is a voluntary initiative committing participating members to sustainable development and good corporate citizenship.

 The Hunger Project is committed to accountability, transparency and effectiveness.
 Find out more about our policies.